- Every word that is unnecessary only pours over the side of a brimming mind. Cicero

 Number 10 is my favorite: … that every word tell.
 It’s important to see that the writers are not saying to use simplicity because you think your readers have simple minds.
 The challenge is to not let extra words get in the way of what you have to say.

-And since we’re only a few days away from when U.S. taxes are due, I know you’ll get a kick out of this as you think about your tax forms: the origin of this list is from PlainLanguage.gov, a site dedicated to improving communication from the Federal government to the public.
+By the way, the origin of this list is from PlainLanguage.gov, a site dedicated to improving communication from the Federal government to the public.